nkabbara/nkabbara.github.io/retreat.md

 tags:
 ---

 I had been meditating for over a decade.
-I started with Vipassana then a few year later switched to Dzogchen.
+I started with Vipassana then a few years later switched to Dzogchen.
 My practice consisted of sitting between 10 to 30 minutes daily, originally in the evenings, but then I switched to mornings when I realized that is when my thoughts were the most scattered.
 Though my sessions were short, they were consistent with some weekend interruptions.
 If I don't practice for a few days in a row, my mood and sense of happiness is viscerally felt.

 Recently I realized that my instructions mainly derived from books and The Waking Up App, and that I had never sought in-person instruction for something that had become a fundamental part of my being.
 Looking around the Buenos Aires area, I found a vipassana center about an hour away from town that offered 10-day silent retreats.
 The daily schedule was intense: wake up at 4 a.m. daily and practice meditation 10 hours a day.
 I signed up with the intention of deepening my practice, but walked out of there with much more.